camila314/CacaoSDK/Documents/InterfaceHistory.md

 ```

 ### de5eee71b18aa50c225a76667861610049c00b21
 This version brang back both CRTP system (but this time wrapped inside a macro) and the public access.
-Those were necessary after all I guess
+Now it also supported all types of functions, and not just virtual functions
 ```cpp
 class REDIRECT($EditorUI) {
 public: